ryanv404/otw-program/README.md

 ## Planned Features

+- Stores the level passwords you've uncovered locally.
-- Connect to level and start working by simply providing the level name to the program.
+- Connect to a wargame and start working by simply providing the level name (if password is stored).
-- Allows you to store the level passwords you've uncovered.
-- Otherwise, you can just provide the password at connection time.
-- Display user's progress.
+- Display user's progress in completing all of the wargames.
-- Monitors OTW website for changes to the host names, ports, and available levels that are in use once per month, if desired.
-- Uses libssh2 to connect to OTW levels with SSH version 2.
+- Uses libssh2 to connect to OTW wargames.

 ## Requirements